-Emergency: A medical emergency when you, or any other person with an average knowledge of health and medicine, believe that you have medical symptoms that need immediate medical attention to prevent death, loss of or serious impairment to a bodily function.
+Emergency: A medical emergency when you, or any other person with an average knowledge of health and medicine, believe that you have medical symptoms that need immediate medical attention to prevent death, loss of or serious impairment to a bodily function (and if you are a pregnant woman, loss of an unborn child).
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.